RamonMeffert/epistemic-group-gossip/theory/this-project.markdown

 \end{align\*}

 Where we take our definition of $$\texttt{C}(x,y)$$ from Ramezanian et al. (2021), replacing the definition given in van Ditmarsch et al. (2017).
+Note that, as we intend to update this structure as specified below, it isn't necessary to define a conversion from an _arbitrary_ (i.e. not initial) gossip state to a corresponding knowledge structure.

 ### Updating knowledge